poulsp/docker-Alice-Linux-x86/README.md

   && sudo pip3 install docker-compose

 ## Satellite.
-The container are without mic and speaker.
+To use a satellite.
-So you have to use a satellite.
+The container can use mic and speaker.
+See [Experimental](#Experimental)

 Alice first welcome you based on her creation of a new database.
 It is best to start there with an old snips satellite.